AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 ---
 # Setup Steps {#setup-steps}

-**Welcome to Marketo!**
+**Welcome to Marketo Engage!**

 Before you dive into using Marketo, there a few steps you need to complete.

 These steps include:

-* some basic account setup
+* Some basic account setup
-* branding your landing page URLs and email links to improve trust and deliverability
+* Branding your landing page URLs and email links to improve trust and deliverability
-* syncing your CRM
+* Syncing your CRM
-* adding tracking code to your corporate website
+* Adding tracking code to your corporate website

 >[!NOTE]
 >